|

 well.

-ather than say anything specific
+So, rather than say anything

-your own decision about any group.
+can make your own decision about any group.

-In general, most groups that
+In general, groups that thrive

 So, if you say you love